farmera/sare_grant/study_results_drones.md

 ###### Figure 1.
 Study Area.

 We performed kite and drone flights over the study area during two successive growth seasons.
 The results presented are for the
-2017 season using the 3DR Solo drone.
-The study area was flown and captured using over two separate flights (for power consumption reasons) where each flight overlapped in the center of the field.
+2017 season flying the 3DR Solo drone only.
+The study area was flown and captured over two separate flights (for power consumption reasons) where each flight overlapped in the center of the field.
 Calibration of the Sequoia camera was performed between each flight.

 A primary advantage of the drone compared with other methods is the ability to pre-program an exact height (250ft) and range